friemen/reactnet/README.md

-  :remove-by           A predicate matching links to remove from the network :add                 A seq of links to add to the network :rvt-map             A map {Reactive -> [v t]} of values to propagate
+  :remove-by           A predicate matching links to remove from the network :add                 A seq of links to add to the network :rvt-map             A map {Reactive -> [v t]} of values to propagate :allow-complete      A set of reactives for which to decrease the
+                       dont-complete counter
 ```